Project Presentation & Approval Process

 - They sneer at requests for budget and duration extensions, considering them a sign of weakness and sloth.

-Project Approval is a Used Car Lot
+Project Presentation: Used Car Lot

 The executives stroll onto the used car lot, looking for simple but effective transportation.
 No high-powered hot rods, no fancy wheel covers or custom interiors.
 Just a basic car to carry the executives where they want to go.
 The PM slithers out from under a rock and wraps an arm around all the executives.
 “I’ve got just the thing for sports like you,” the PM says in an oily voice.